DotNetAnalyzers/StyleCopAnalyzers/documentation/Configuration.md

 * Using directives code fix may reorder using directives, but does not relocate them

 #### Blank Lines Between Groups
-The `useBlankLinesBetweenUsingGroups` property affects the behavior of the following rules which report the presence / absence of blanks lines between groups of using directives.
+The `blankLinesBetweenUsingGroups` property affects the behavior of the following rules which report the presence / absence of blanks lines between groups of using directives.

 * [SA1516 Elements must be separated by blank line](SA1516.md)